Approach to Learning

 The Bedales vision is shaped partly by Badley’s ideals but it also recognises the strong Badley view that schools like ours must evolve and re-define themselves.
 We must respond to the external environment in two distinct ways – the first is common to all schools, the second much less so: we must provide a suitable preparation for life after school and for the world of work; but also, if we are to keep faith with our tradition, we must also seek to overturn influences and tendencies in society that damage children’s development and welfare.
 This is in keeping with Badley’s desire to ensure that, from its founding, Bedales was a counter to the regimented and philistine schools that he saw predominating in late Victorian England.

-The Bedales Difference as outlined below is therefore a mixture of ways in which we have always been different (and will continue to be so) and ways in which we are responding to external pressures.
+The Bedales approach as outlined below is therefore a mixture of ways in which we have always been different (and will continue to be so) and ways in which we are responding to external pressures.
 Whether you are reading this as a parent, a current or future member of staff or as a present or former student, we hope that it chimes both with what you thought the school stood for – and for what you think it should stand for in future.
 Everything here refers to the 3-18 Bedales Schools.

 Read the Bedales review on the Good Schools Guide by clicking on the logo to the right, click here to read the review for Dunhurst and Dunannie.